How to Break Bad Money Habits

 Keep in mind that your new routine won’t take unless you stick with it.
 And your old habit isn’t going away all that easily.
 But if you make a commitment and stick with it for a few weeks, you’ll find that the cues that once drove you towards a negative habit now drive you towards a positive one.

-Our problems with debt are usually aided and abetted by a series of bad money habits.
+Our problems with debt are often the result of a series of bad money habits.
 They’re hard to break, but the reward for doing so is more money in your pocket and a very real sense of accomplishment.
 So give it a try!
 The only thing you have to lose are bad habits.